jamesgurung/teacher-ai/README.md

         * `reasoningEffort` (optional) - the reasoning effort to use, where supported by the model
         * `webSearchEnabled` (optional) - whether web searches are enabled
         * `vectorStoreId` (optional) - the ID of the OpenAI vector store to use for this preset
+    * `reviewers` - an array of users to give reviewer access, which allows them to retrospectively review all AI conversations in this group
+    * `reviewThreshold` - how certain the moderation model must be that a message is inappropriate before adding it to the queue for manual review (set this to 0 if you wish to review all messages)
     * `showPresetDetails` - whether to show the preset details, such as the system instructions and model name, to the user
     * `stopCommands` - specific strings that, if received from the language model, will stop the conversation and display a customised message; this needs to be used in conjunction with the model `instructions` above, and can be useful for safety purposes
         * `token` - the exact text to match in the language model's output (e.g. `[OFF TOPIC]`)